opensearch-project/opensearch-spark/docs/ppl-lang/ppl-lookup-command.md

 **outputField**
 - Optional
 - Default: \<inputField\>
 - Description:  A field of output.
-You can specify multiple \<outputField\>.
-If you specify \<outputField\> with an existing field name in source query, its values will be replaced or appended by matched values from \<inputField\>.
-If the field specified in \<outputField\> is a new field, an extended new field will be applied to the results.
+You can specify zero or multiple \<outputField\>.
+The specified \<outputField\> must be an existing field name in source query output.

 **REPLACE | APPEND**
 - Optional